 Which blocked account option do international students choose the most?

 Both options have their own advantages and disadvantages.
-But, in a general, the majority of international students choose Fintiba over other options mainly because applying through Fintiba is way easier and less time-consuming, and it can be done online.
+But, in general, the majority of international students choose Fintiba over other options mainly because applying through Fintiba is way easier and less time-consuming, and it can be done online.

 Many students that experienced other options available for opening a blocked account highlighted delays and unreasonable rejections as the top problems they faced.
 Because of this, many students lost their appointment and were late in submitting their student visa applications.